LoyolaChicagoBooks/introcs-csharp/rst/paths.rst

 directory might contain :file:`source.zip`.
 From the home directory, this file could be referred to as :file:`Downloads\\source.zip` or  :file:`Downloads/source.zip` on a Mac.

-Relative to a MonoDevelop project directory, the current directory for execution of the program is :file:`bin\\Debug` or  :file:`bin/Debug` on a Mac.
+Relative to a Xamarin Studio project directory, the current directory for execution of the program is :file:`bin\\Debug` or  :file:`bin/Debug` on a Mac.

 Referring to files in the current directory just by their plain file name is